 How is Florida dealing with this mass migration?

-Most of those people are hard working people are coming down the state of Florida to find opportunity and they do find opportunity.
+They're coming down to the state of Florida to find opportunity, and they do find opportunity.

-We have no state income tax uh we have a great governor legislature is controlled by the Republican Party so it's very very much pro business and and also uh we kind of adhere to to the values of the people that are coming down to South Florida.
+And also, we kind of adhere to the values of the people that are coming down to South Florida.

-Look one of the things I was afraid of is that yeah we had all these people coming from New York and all those other blue states and were they bringing their politics with them.
+Look, one of the things I was afraid of is that, yeah, we had all these people coming from New York and all those other blue states, and were they bringing their politics with them?

-Well apparently they are but they happen to be Republicans uh for the most part uh so uh I think they're the ones likely to get out of there because they've had it and they want to get in they want to live in a free state like Florida.
+So I think they're the ones likely to get out of there because they've had it and they want to get in.

 I don't blame them.

-That's never happened in uh in Florida history.
+That's never happened in Florida history.

 Well, we appreciate you and what you're doing.